ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-15-win_service_hijack.md

 ### NOTE: when using a network logon like - WinRM or a bind shell these commands Get-CimInstance and Get-Service will not have permissions if the user does not have admin privs but RDP can get around this

-to list the services with their corresponding path
+to list the services with their corresponding path - if rdp to target

     PS > Get-CimInstance -ClassName win32_service | Select Name,State,PathName | Where-Object {$_.State -like 'Running'}